 - Level, Title, Subject Area, Mode of Delivery and Duration of proposed partnership;

-- A brief summary of the partnership proposal (who is the partner, how has the opportunity arisen, initial overview of proposed partnership, strategic fit (how does the partnership meeting University/College strategic objectives);
+- A brief summary of the partnership proposal (who is the partner, how has the opportunity arisen, initial overview of proposed partnership, strategic fit (how does the partnership meeting University/Faculty/School strategic objectives);

 - Costs anticipated with the set-up and delivery of the partnership, and a basic business plan (to include suggested income and costs once the partnership is established).

-The Proof of Concept must be supported by the relevant School/College Committee (i.e. L&T or Research Committee).
-It must also be supported by the Head of College/School.
+The Proof of Concept must be supported by the relevant School/Faculty Committee (i.e. L&T or Research Committee).
+It must also be supported by the Head of School/Executive Dean.

 b): Initial Swansea University endorsement

-The completed Proof of Concept form will then be considered by PMB.
+The completed Proof of Concept form will then be considered by Programme Management Board.

 Should the Proof of Concept be supported by PMB, the following will be undertaken: